K1 Speed e-World Championship 2019: Will YOU Qualify?

 Here’s a tip for collecting more points: race when it’s busier.
 If you’re the only driver on the track, you’re getting 6 points.
 On the other hand, if you’re in a race with 11 other drivers, then the maximum points available is 28.

 With plenty of days left in the year, there’s tons of opportunities to get those races in and qualify!
 So hit the track!

 Gear Up for the World Championship!

-Our World Championship t-shirt and hat are available now in stores and online.
+Our World Championship t-shirt is available now in stores and online.

 How Many Have Qualified So Far?

 There are over 60 different drivers who have already scored the 4,000 points necessary to qualify.
 These racers compete at 19 of our locations: